 You can drop in a powerhead to start aerating the water and removing excess CO2.
 This will also help to adjust the pH.
 You can turn on the heater and let it warm up for 30 minutes before connecting it to your system.
 If you are adding salt for the first time, it’s a good idea to perform a water change before adding any salts so that your system is at its proper pH and alkalinity levels.

 To ensure a balanced and healthy aquarium, it is vital to use the correct amount of salt.
 Follow the instructions from your salt mix manufacturer to ensure you are using the right amount of salt for your tank’s salinity level.
 While each brand may vary in how much salt is required, the concept remains the same – add enough, so your aquarium reaches its desired salinity level.

-Some aquarium hobbyists keep fish-only tanks, which can be very convenient if you have a small space and want to keep your tank clean.
-However, these tanks typically must have at least 1.023 SG or 32 PPM water to accommodate most fish.
+- Some aquarium hobbyists keep fish-only tanks, which can be very convenient if you have a small space and want to keep your tank clean.
+However, these tanks typically must have water that is at least 1.023 SG or 32 PPM in order to accommodate most fish.

-When storing salt mix, always reseal the container as best you can to avoid moisture getting into the salt mix.
-This can cause precipitation and turn your powdery mixture into a solid block.
-Ensure your measuring cup is dry when scooping salt, and avoid storing it in the container if it gets wet.
+When storing salt mix, always make sure to reseal the container as best you can in order to avoid moisture getting into the salt mix.
+This can cause precipitation and turn your powdery mix into a solid block.
+Make sure your measuring cup is dry when scooping salt, and avoid storing it in the container if it gets wet.

 Step-4: Add Salt & Mix

 After adding the salt mix, let it blend for a few hours before checking the salinity.
 It is usual for the water to cloud when you add the salt mix, but it will clear up.
 Once the salt has been added, let it sit for a few hours before measuring salinity.